foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

     }

-`delayedRequire` takes a dependency name and return a function that requires the dependency.
+`delayedRequire` takes a dependency name and return a function that requires that dependency.
 That solves the lazy-loading issue.
-Now instead of registering the submodule command directly with commander (which requires all submodules and their dependencies to be imported first), I register the result of the `delayedRequire` function call with `commander`.
+Now instead of registering the submodule command directly with commander (which requires all submodules and their dependencies to be imported first), I register a function that does both the `require` and module execution.

-    // if the user runs 'cmd stats' on the command line, then just the stats module is loaded cli
+    // if the user runs 'cmd stats' on the command line,
+    // then just the stats module is loaded cli
         .command('stats')
         .description('gets stats')
-        // calling delayedRequire first, returning a function that requires the stats module .command( delayedRequire('stats') );
+        .command( delayedRequire('stats') );

 ## Handling The Arguments

 The final thing to work out was to forward the arguments passed from `commander` to the triggered callback.
 Since the new function both requires the sub-command module and calls it, we need to pass the arguments to the `require`ed module manually.
+Here are is the approach in both ES5 and ES2015.

     // es5 way
     function delayedRequire(depName) {